Comm4nd0/raspberrypi_AI-NO-GUI/README.txt

+This is my RaspberryPi voice control system. it's not really an AI because it doesn't learn.
+However, what it can do is this...

+ * Send text messages
+ * Send emails
+ * Search wikipeida and read back info
+ * Search Wolfram and read back info
+ * Play music
+ * Stop read-back or play-back

 INSTALL THESE:
-sudo apt-get install proftpd
-sudo pip3 install SpeechRecognition sudo apt-get install portaudio19-dev python-all-dev python3-all-dev && sudo pip3 install pyaudio
+sudo apt-get update && upgrade -y sudo apt-get install proftpd sudo pip3 install SpeechRecognition sudo apt-get install portaudio19-dev python-all-dev python3-all-dev && sudo pip3 install pyaudio